• Skip to primary navigation

 ground lamb in a bowl

-Place each patty on a hot grill or grill pan.
-Cook first side for 4 minutes, then flip and cook the 2nd side for 4-6 minutes, or until internal temperature reaches desired doneness.
+4. Place each patty on a hot grill, grill pan, or cast iron skillet.
+Cook first side for 4 minutes, then flip and cook for 4-6 minutes.
 Cook to 155 degrees and let it rest for a few minutes before serving.

 tzatziki ingredients for lamb burger

-While burgers are cooking, make tzatziki by adding mint, lemon juice, and garlic salt to plain yogurt, mix together well.
+5. While your lamb burgers are cooking, make tzatziki sauce by adding mint, lemon juice, and garlic salt to plain yogurt, mix together well.

 spiced lamb burgers and toppings on a table

-To assemble burgers, place a slice of tomato on bottom bun, then lamb burger patty, top patty with about a tablespoon (or more!) of tzatziki, and then add 3-4 slices of cucumber on top of that.
+7. To assemble your burgers, place a slice of tomato on bottom bun, then lamb burger patty, top patty with about a tablespoon (or more!) of tzatziki, and then a couple slices of cucumber on top of that.
 Place top bun and enjoy.

 • If you're using extra lean ground lamb, add ½ tablespoon oil so burgers bind well and don't dry out.